Residents’ Voices on the Highlights of our Residency and Cleveland

 - 2013 Graduate, Dean Nair, MD, Practicing in Seattle, WA

-- Direct Quote from Medical VP to one of our graduates, Class of 2015, Andrew Henson, DO, Practicing in Pensacola, Florida
+- 2015 Graduate, Direct Quote from Medical VP to one of our graduates, Andrew Henson, DO, Practicing in Pensacola, Florida

 Our residency is committed to model and teach physicians/residents skills of self-care, self-awareness and coping skills to enhance well-being, to minimize risk of burnout and to provide buffers against the stresses of practicing medicine.
 These programs are supported by all faculty with oversight by the behavioral science faculty.